AnymouseProphet/SocialistHousing/README.md

 The reason multiple runs are needed are so that helper files that are automatically generated (or updated) will be current for the final run.

-In reality running the command twice should be sufficient but thrice does not hurt.
+In reality running the command twice in succession should be sufficient but thrice does not hurt.

+The compiled result will be naned `SocialistHousing.pdf`.

 Base 35 Postscript Font Notes